globocom/vault/README.md

 ### Static files

 If you want to upload Vault's static files to your current Swift cluster, simply create a project (named here as `<swift-project>`) and, in that project, a container (named here as `<swift-container>`).
-Then, using the credentials of a user with permissions to write on that container, do the following:
+Then, using the credentials of a user with permission to write to that container, do the following:

 ```
 $ python manage.py collectstatic --noinput